board-together/.github/profile/README.md

 <!-- Deployment Information -->
 ### Deployment Information

-Board Together is a full-stack application combining a React frontend and Ruby on Rails backend, deployed to Heroku for the backend and Surge for the frontend.
+Board Together is a full-stack application combining a React frontend deployed to Surge, and Ruby on Rails backend deployed to Heroku.
 The frontend handles client-side tasks and displays data from the backend, which handles server-side logic and database operations.
-Deployment involves building the React frontend, integrating it with the Rails backend, and pushing the code to production.
-The application can be accessed at the below URL.
+Deployment involves building the React frontend, integrating it with the Rails backend, and pushing the code to Heroku.
+The application can be accessed at the Surge URL.

-* <a href="https://FILL-IN-WITH-FE-LINk" alt="Surge Deployment">Frontend Surge Deployment</a><br>
+* <a href="https://board-together.surge.sh/" alt="Surge Deployment">Frontend Surge Deployment</a>
+* <a href="https://board-together.herokuapp.com/" alt="Heroku Deployment">Backend Heroku Deployment</a><br>

 <p align="right">(<a href="#top">back to top</a>)</p>